RPGroup-PBoC/RegSeq/README.md

 `conda env create -f environment.yml`

+If a Mac silicon chip is in use, run this line instead

+`conda env create --platform osx-64 -f environment.yml`.

 Now there should be new python environment titled `mpathic_env`.
 The environment can be activated by:

 `conda activate mpathic_env`